nickdavidhaynes/alexa-whiskey-reviewer/README.md

 - The intent to pass to the skill
 - "Slot" data that contextualizes the intent.

 With the whiskey advisor, we will create a skill with the invocation name "whiskey advisor".
-We will then create a single intent, "get_review", that can be invoked by saying things like "tell me about {some whiskey}" or "how is {some whiskey}".
+We will then create a single intent, "GetReview", that can be invoked by saying things like "tell me about {some whiskey}" or "how is {some whiskey}".
 Putting it all together, a sample utterance might be: "Alexa, ask whiskey advisor to tell me about Talisker 10."
 In this case, "whiskey advisor" is the invocation name, "tell me about" defines the intent of the question, and "Talisker 10" is a wildcard slot that is filled with the particular whiskey you want to hear about.

 Once the devices captures an utterance, it sends the raw audio file to the Alexa cloud service.
-This is where much of the magic happens - the service translates the audio into text data, parses out the intent (if any valid one was provided), and extracts the values for the slot variables.
+This is where much of the magic happens - the service automatically translates the audio into text data, parses out the intent (if any valid one was provided), and extracts the values for the slot variables.
 In the case of the utterance above, the output from the Alexa service is json that looks like this:

 ```
 {